MysteryJump/RottenScript/README.md

-# RottedScript
+# RottenScript

-RottedScript is a language inspired by Rust and TypeScript
+RottenScript is a language inspired by Rust and TypeScript

 ## Goals